glouppe/info8010-deep-learning/lecture2.md

 class: middle

-A fundamental result due to Bottou and Bousquet (2011) states that stochastic optimization algorithms (e.g., SGD) yield the best generalization performance (in terms of excess error) despite being the worst optimization algorithms for minimizing the empirical risk.
+A fundamental result due to Bottou and Bousquet (2011) states that stochastic optimization algorithms (e.g., SGD) yield strong generalization performance (in terms of excess error) despite being poor optimization algorithms for minimizing the empirical risk.

 ---